French

 - FR 499, Honors in Thesis in French (counts as 300-level elective) (3)

-- FL 499, Senior Keystone (in English; strongly encouraged for all senior majors and minors) (1)
+- FL 499, Senior Keystone (in English; strongly encouraged for all senior majors and minors, does not count toward major or minor) (1)

 NOTE: Requirements for incoming students may not reflect the degree requirements of current students.